Argentina Iguazu Waterfalls Argentina Side Garganta del Diablo with rainbow

 If you’ve been falling our family’s adventures you know we love to plan Disney World vacations.
 Every time we go to Epcot and ride Soarin I am always inspired to travel!
 On the ride, you glide over Iguazu Falls in South America; it is spectacular!
 So when we were planning trips to antarctica I knew I had to get to Iguassu Falls as a pre or post stop.
 Because we probably will only come once, I mean there are lots of amazing things to see in the world, I wanted to do it right.
 So we visisted both the Argentina side and the Iguassu Falls Brazil side.
 Both are spectacular and offere very different and beautiful experiences and vistas.
 Let me tell you where is Iguazu falls, how to get there, best time to visit, and some other practical tips.
 Plus of course, here are lots of pictures so you can decide what side of the falls you want to visit on your Iguazu falls trip!

 So you will see the falls spelled differently in this post and visiting the falls.
 Let me explain.
-Iguassu was the original name for the falls many, many years ago.
-Later Argentina named it Iguazu and Brazil changed it to Iguaçu.
+Originally these falls were named Iguassu.
+Later Brazil changed it to Iguaçu and Argentina named it Iguazu.
 Either way you google it or spell it, you are talking about the same falls.

 where is iguazu falls